Eoin Griffin

-Grifin came through Connacht's academy and played for the senior side from 2009 to 2014, before moving to London Irish.
+Griffin came through Connacht's academy and played for the senior side from 2009 to 2014, before moving to London Irish.
 After two seasons with the exiles, he returned to Connacht ahead of the 2016–17 season.
 Griffin has represented his country at under-age level and was part of the Ireland under-20 team which captured the 2009 Under-20 Six Nations.

 Early life

-Griffin was raised in Barna, Galway.
-In his youth, he also played soccer with Salthill Devon and Gaelic football with Salthill-Knocknacarra, before settling on rugby, which he played with Corinthians.
+Griffin was raised in Barna, County Galway.
+During his youth, he also played soccer with Salthill Devon and Gaelic football with Salthill-Knocknacarra, before settling on rugby, which he played with Corinthians.
 His first taste of sporting success came when Corinthians team achieved an Under 14 League/Cup double, which former playerJohnny O'Connor had also achieved when he played for the club.
 Griffin later won u15 cup while he won the u16 and u17 league with Corinthians during a successful period with the club.

-Griffin was educated at Coláiste Iognáid, where he lost the Connacht Schools Junior Cup to Garbally College after having overcome the Bish in the semi-final.
+Griffin was educated at Coláiste Iognáid, where he lost the Connacht Schools Junior Cup to Garbally College after having to overcome the Bish in the semi-final.
 Shortly after this defeat, the young Griffin suffered the first setback of his rapidly progressing career, tearing his cruciate ligament.
 Overcoming this he went on to become a two-time winner of the Connacht Schools Senior Cup.

 He has studied at NUI Galway.